MissBellum/Pong/README.md

 # 🎮 Pong Game
 Welcome to the Pong Game!
-Classic arcade-style game, built with Python and Tkinter.
+Classic arcade-style game, built with Python and the Turtle module.

 Features
 - Two-Player Mode: Play against a friend on the same machine.